 A quick note about Quebec's legal drinking age.
 It's the lowest in North America but nonetheless, ensure to have at least two pieces of I.D. with you for unhindered access to alcohol.

 Osheaga is not in short supply of bathrooms, portable or otherwise, but soap and toilet paper is another matter.
-From personal experience, I've learned to bring my own stash of TP and hand sanitizer as hygienic insurance.
+From personal experience, we've learned to bring our own stash of TP and hand sanitizer as hygienic insurance.
 It's paid off.